Hearts (card game): Domino Hearts

-Another variant first noted by Foster in 1909, the key feature of which is that it is played with a stock.
+Another variant first noted by Foster in 1909, the key feature is that it is played with a stock.
 Each player receives six cards and the remainder are placed face down on the table as stock.
-A player unable to follow suit, has to draw cards, one at a time, from the stock until able to can follow suit.
+A player unable to follow suit has to draw cards, one at a time, from the stock until they can follow suit.
 The last player holding cards must pick up any remaining cards in the stock and count them with their tricks.
 Every heart taken scores one penalty point.
 As soon as any player reaches or exceeds thirty-one points, the game is over and the winner is the player with the fewest hearts scored.